rclone/rclone/docs/content/onedrive.md

 the `--backup-dir <BACKUP_DIR>` command line argument so rclone moves the files to be replaced/deleted into a given backup directory (instead of directly replacing/deleting them).
-For example, to instruct rclone to move the files into the directory `rclone-backup-dir`, you may use:
+For example, to instruct rclone to move the files into the directory `rclone-backup-dir` on backend `mysharepoint`, you may use:

 ```
---backup-dir rclone-backup-dir
+--backup-dir mysharepoint:rclone-backup-dir
 ```

 #### access\_denied (AADSTS65005) ####